podium-lib/podium-lib.github.io/docs/api/document.md

     reply.send(document);
 });
 ```

 <!--END_DOCUSAURUS_CODE_TABS-->

 ## template(HttpIncoming, fragment, [args])

-A document template is implemented by a plain function which returns a `String`.
+A document template is implemented using a plain JavaScript function that returns a `String`.

-The document template must take, and will be called by Podium with, the
+The document template accepts, and will be called with, the
 following arguments:

 #### HttpIncoming (required)